Gigaspaces/xap-docs/site/content/xap120tut/installation.markdown

 #  Examples

 There are two examples provided with the Open Source distribution.
 You can find them under the `<XAP root>/examples` directory.
-The examples are also available on githb(see links below).
+The examples are also available on github(see links below).

 [Hello World](https://github.com/xap/xap/tree/master/xap-examples/hello-world)<br>